ferrx electromagnetic steel examination

 Erosion internal in pipes is usually localized metal loss that most frequently occurs in bends and tends to be most severe in the outer radius of the bends, however, due to turbulence also at other locations in the bend.
 The shape of the erosion varies related to the pipe geometry and internal flow.
 Both carbon steel and duplex steel can be monitored.

 The sensor matrix is designed for optimized sensitivity based on the expected shape of the eroded area.
-For example if the erosion is widespread and in outer radius of a bend, the matrix is distributed along the outer radius.
+For example, if the erosion is widespread and in the outer radius of a bend, the matrix is distributed along the outer radius.
 If the erosion is expected to be a narrow groove along the outer radius of the bend the matrix can be along the pipe’s circumference which will significantly improve sensitivity.
-Also a combination of these matrices can be applied in case the shape of the erosion is difficult to predict.
+Also, a combination of these matrices can be applied in case the shape of the erosion is difficult to predict.
 Sufficient area is covered to be sure to pick up the most severe attacks.
 Each Sensor Interface SI has four different sensor matrices which can be located to monitor four separate erosion locations.
-When metal loss is detected, the actual depth of the deepest attack within a matrix can be estimated
+When metal loss is detected, the actual depth of the deepest attack within a matrix can be estimated.

 ferrx femm system concept